 Some of the Monitoring Station's features require integration with other elements that make up your infrastructure.
-In some cases configuration is mandatory (for example, an SMTP server must be set at the time of installation), while in others it is required only when particular Uptime Infrastructure Monitor features are used (for example, using the Web Application Transaction monitor requires you to provide Uptime Infrastructure Monitor with your proxy server settings).
-The following sections outline how to configure Uptime Infrastructure Monitor to communicate with servers and databases.
+In some cases configuration is mandatory (for example, an SMTP server will need to have been set at the time of installation), while in others it is required only when particular up. time features are used (for example, using the Web Application Transaction monitor requires you to provide up.time with your proxy server settings).
+The following sections outline how to configure up.time to communicate with servers and databases.